ncondo/CarND-Advanced-Lane-Lines/README.md

 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Output visual display of the lane boundaries, numerical estimation of lane curvature, and vehicle position.

 ### Camera Calibration